eth-cscs/eth-cscs.github.io/getting_started/faq/README.md

 Host key verification failed.
 ```

 Please proceed as suggested, deleting all the entries wth the name of the system from your `.ssh/known_hosts` file.
-E.g. for Pilatus:
+E.g. for Ela:

 ```
-sed -i '/^pilatus/d' ~/.ssh/known_hosts
+sed -i '/^ela/d' ~/.ssh/known_hosts
 ```

-This command will delete all lines beginning with "pilatus" from the file `.ssh/known_hosts`, then you should be prompted only once a message like the following:
+This command will delete all lines beginning with "ela" from the file `.ssh/known_hosts`, then you should be prompted only once a message like the following:

 ```
-The authenticity of host 'pilatus.cscs.ch' can't be established.
+The authenticity of host 'ela.cscs.ch' can't be established.
 [...]
 Are you sure you want to continue connecting (yes/no)?
 ```